 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Kroger reported total carbon emissions of approximately 5,081,613,000 kg CO2e, comprising 2,288,734,000 kg CO2e from Scope 1, 2,739,997,000 kg CO2e from Scope 2, and 1,909,850,000 kg CO2e from Scope 3 emissions.
-This marks a significant commitment to reducing greenhouse gas emissions across its operations.
-Kroger has set ambitious reduction targets, aiming for a 73% decrease in greenhouse gas emissions from its diesel trucks by 2030, following the adoption of renewable natural gas fuel.
+In 2023, Kroger reported total carbon emissions of approximately 5,081,613,000 kg CO2e, which includes 2,288,734,000 kg CO2e from Scope 1 emissions, 2,739,997,000 kg CO2e from Scope 2 emissions, and 1,909,850,000 kg CO2e from Scope 3 emissions.
+This data reflects a comprehensive approach to emissions reporting, covering all three scopes.
+Kroger has set ambitious reduction targets, aiming for a 73% reduction in greenhouse gas emissions from diesel trucks by 2030, following the adoption of renewable natural gas fuel.
 This target applies to both Scope 1 and Scope 2 emissions.
-Additionally, Kroger has previously aimed to reduce energy consumption by 5% by the end of 2020, building on its existing energy savings initiatives.
-The company has also committed to creating a 40% reduction in electricity usage from a 2000 baseline by 2020, focusing on Scope 2 emissions, which represent a significant portion of its carbon footprint.
-Despite these commitments, Kroger has not yet achieved a net-zero target.
-Overall, Kroger's climate commitments reflect a proactive approach to addressing its carbon emissions, with a focus on renewable energy and energy efficiency initiatives.
+Additionally, Kroger previously aimed to reduce energy consumption by 5% by the end of 2020, building on existing energy savings initiatives.
+The company has not committed to a net-zero target as of the latest updates, and its near-term targets have been classified as "committed" but not yet achieved.
+Kroger's emissions data and reduction initiatives are sourced directly from the company, with no cascaded data from a parent organization.
+Overall, Kroger's climate commitments reflect a proactive stance in addressing its carbon footprint, particularly in the food and staples retailing sector in the United States.

 Access structured emissions data, company-specific emission factors, and source documents